 People prefer to go online shopping as it is more convenient and often cheaper.
 That means that the eCommerce business will most likely thrive for the years to come.

 However, even eCom business is not safe from change.
 Recently there was a big shift in the medium use when talking about online shopping.
 Mobile devices took a big part in online sales.
 Online sellers have noticed that, and are tailoring their offer to this effect.
+There has recently been a lot of hassle around drop shipping in the eCommerce industry as it is probably the best option to get started with your own online business.
+The idea was first published by Adrian Morrison who brought this model to the next level with the right marketing strategy following it.
+He has also published a course around his strategy called eCom Success Academy.
+You can check out the review of ESA here.

 E-commerce is an industry that still has a lot of room to grow.
 Currently, online consumers are only getting started, since the online experience is flexible, secure and accessible to more and more people.
 Given all that, it does make sense for eCom popularity to keep rising.